Planning your Visit to the CO Project Farm

 By train we are 2 hours from Lisbon and 3.5 hours from Porto.
 We are very close to the beautiful town of Tomar and encourage you to consider staying for the weekend in this beautiful town, seeped with history from the Knights of Templar and surrounded by beautiful wineries and natural places to explore.
 Read our blog post all about the incredible activities in our local area.

 The drive from Lisbon is 1 hour and 20 minutes and 2 hours from Porto.
-There are many car hire places at Lisbon airport and an easy Metro ride (only 3 stops) to get to Orient station for the train up to Tomar.
-We connect groups via Whatsapp to support ride sharing .
+There are many car hire places at Lisbon airport as well as an easy Metro ride (only 3 stops) to get to Orient station for the train up to Tomar.
+We connect groups via Whatsapp to support ride sharing.
 We are in Google Maps, so just follow this link or type in “COPROJECTFARM” and follow the directions!

 Some programs offer car pick up from Tomar station, but otherwise, it’s a very quick taxi ride.
 The Welcome Pack you will receive once booked has all the information you need to plan your visit with ease.